-- A. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket. - B. Service of pleadings and orders is ordered to be by electronic service. - C. The parties have fifteen (15) days from the date this Order was served by electronic mail in which to petition for reconsideration.11 - D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders, as necessary.
+- A. Michael J. Duenes is designated as the Prehearing Officer. - B. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket. - C. The parties have fifteen (15) days from the date this Order was served by electronic mail in which to petition for reconsideration. - D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.